 Unfortunately, about 90 percent of these abusers are spouses, partners, grown children, and/or other family members.
-And the one that is being abused, often won’t say anything because they don’t want to see their loved one/abuser to get into any trouble.
-In my father’s case, he was told no one else wanted him.
+And the elder that is being abused, often won’t say anything because they don’t want their loved one/abuser to get into any trouble.
+In my father’s case, the elder was told no one else wanted him.
 And he’s wind up on the streets if he wasn’t careful.

 Types of Abuse

 - Confinement – isolating or restraining an individual against their wishes

 - Deprivation – the refusal or failure to provide a senior with such life necessities such as food, water, clothing, shelter, personal hygiene, medicine, comfort, personal safety, etc.